-“Doi” mean as we know mountain.
+“Doi” means as we know “mountain”.
 Doi Pui is located only a short drive from Bhubing Palace and about from 5 kilometers from the famous temple Wat Doi Suthep.
 It will be a perfect combination to visit all 3 places.

-When you first arrive to the parking lot in front of the Hmong Hill Tribe Village everything is screaming “tourist trap”.
-But Doi Pui Hmong Hill Tribe Village, is a lot more than that.
+When you first arrive at the parking lot in front of the Hmong Hill Tribe Village everything is screaming “tourist trap”.
+But Doi Pui Hmong Hill Tribe Village is a lot more than that.
 If you peel the tourist layer away, so to speak, then you will get a real eye-opener.

 Doi Pui Hmong Hill Tribe Village is very close to Chiang Mai and villagers income depend on tourist.
 But here you have an extraordinaire chance to get a glimpse of how hill tribes in Thailand live and how their everyday life is.

 When you walk away from the streets where the souvenirs are sold, you will come to where the villagers live.
 It is a little village so it is not a long walk, just take one of the side streets.

 When I have been driving around the mountains I have been to a lot of hill tribe villages where other than the villagers seldom comes.
 And all the hill tribe villages look, more or less like what you will see in Doi Pui Hmong hill tribe Village.

 When you arrive at the parking lot if front of the village, you see the all the signs of this is a tourist attraction, in form of the parking area is lined with shops and restaurants.
 My first thought was that nothing authentic to find in this village.

 Some post on the other blog post i have seen, also claim that Doi Pui Hmong Hill Tribe Village, is properly as fake as a 30 bath note.
 But I decided to have a look anyway.